TheBigBookMan/grad-dip/Cyber Security/Security Controls.md

 				- **Risk Assessment**- ID.RA
 				- **Improvement**- ID.IM
 		- **Protect (PR)**-
+			- safeguard assets
+			- implemente safeguards to limit or contain the impact of potential cybersecurity events
+			- this includes access controls, awareness training, encryption, backups and patch management
 			- Safeguards used to manage organisations cybersecurity risks
 			- implementing safeguards to ensure continuity of critical business processes. including- managing access to assets and information, conducting regular backups, protecting sensitive data and regularly updating software to prevent vulnerabilities
 			- once assets and risks are identified and prioritised, Protect supports the ability to secure those assets to prevent or lower the likelihood and impact of adverse cybersecurity events,